acorn-io/runtime/docs/docs/10-home.md

 ### Acorn

 Acorn is a technology that brings the simplicity of running containers with Docker to Kubernetes.
 It does this by providing a familiar build, run, and deploy UX to Kubernetes.
-It provides a DSL to describes your application without the boilerplate of Kubernetes YAML files.
+It provides a DSL to describe your application without the boilerplate of Kubernetes YAML files.
 With the application described in the Acorn DSL, it builds a portable artifact that contains the manifests and Docker images to run the application.

 ### What can I use Acorn for?